stereolabs/debug_tool/README.md

 #### What to use it for ?

-- Replaying specific recorded sequences in ROS with different SDK parameters to optimize modules (depth, positional tracking, object detection).
+- Replaying specific recorded sequences in ROS with different SDK parameters to optimize zed modules (depth, positional tracking, object detection).
-- Test new AI models on the recorded sequence to check for improvements
+- Test new AI models on the recorded sequence to check for improvements (ie: object detection).
 - Inspect carefully a scene to detect potential issues.
 - Output topics can be reused as input of other nodes to check their behavior.

 #### How to use it

 Modify the **common_stereo.yaml** configuration file: